Islamic Armed Movement: Rebirth

 In March and April 1992, after the Algerian coup, Abdelkader Chebouti, along with Said Makhloufi, a former Algerian propaganda officer and Azzedin Baa, re-established the MIA with ex-Bouyalists and other affiliated group members.
 There is disagreement about the identity of the founders though; some sources say Makhloufi founded the Islamic State Movement (MEI) in 1993 while others say the MEI was founded by Meliani in early 92' while others still refer to Chebouti's group as the Islamic State Movement.
 Other sources even say that Chebouti died in 1992, under 'suspicious circumstances'.
 This group created the foundation for resistance leading to the Algerian Civil War as veterans of the MIA were the ones that launched the armed rebellion in 1992.
 The membership of the group varied, government forces said in April 1993 that there were 175 guerilla fighters (most of them MIA) with about 925 supporters although this number is thought to be a gross understatement with the true number as high as 10 or 15 thousand.
 A report on the Middle East in July 1993 reported the MIA to have around 1000 fighters who targeted security forces personnel and low level civil servants.
 In May 1992, five army battalions were mobilized against a MIA-affiliated group in a remote region near Lakhdaria.
 The group had planned to use its base to attack security forces and other targets in the region.
 Abdelkader Chebouti was also reported to have established a camp to shelter Islamist army deserters.
 The MIA later became the AIS in 1994 when it renamed to seem more brutal in comparison to the GIA.
 In January 1993, Ali Benhadj issued a fatwa from his prison cell granting the MIA the number two spot in the FIS, after the GIA.
-While 'General' Chebouti was the supreme leader of the AIS in name, but Makhloufi effectively ran the group due to Chebouti's chronic illness.
+While 'General' Chebouti was the supreme leader of the AIS in name, Makhloufi effectively ran the group due to Chebouti's chronic illness.
 The relationship between the AIS and GIA fluctuated but most stayed peaceful as the two groups operated in parallel until March 1994 when the GIA 'liquidated' 70 MIA fighters who it suspected had ties to the regime.
 In August the AIS retaliated and killed a local GIA emir and members of his family in the Bilda plain.